Explore the past with us

 We’re here to help you explore the fascinating and varied history and archaeology of Worcestershire.
 Our archives hold a wealth of information and more is continually being discovered by our archaeologists.
 Whatever your area of interest, we’re here to guide you to the most interesting stories and useful information.

 Fancy seeing behind the scenes?
 Searching for a speaker?
 Need a hand using the archives?
-We run a regular programme of workshops, talks, tours, and children’s activities, as well as our annual Archaeology Day in November.
+We run a regular programme of workshops, talks, tours, and children’s activities, as well as our annual Archaeology Day.

 In addition to these events, we offer a range of talks and tours that are available to societies and group bookings.